- For Professionals

 View Haus 5 is Seattle’s first townhome development built to passive building standards.

-Weinberg Commons is the first multifamily passive building in Washington, D.C. and the region, and is one of only two masonry multifamily passive building retrofit projects in the country.
+Weinberg Commons is the first multifamily passive building in the Washington, D.C. region, and is one of only two masonry multifamily passive building retrofits in the country.

 The Second + Delaware project in Kansas City is slated to be the largest PHIUS+ 2015 certified passive building in the world.